Wang-Zhiping/palmprint-recognition/README.md

-# palmprint
+# palmprint recognition
 This is a preliminary project conducted during my AI learning journey, under the guidance of Professor Jizhao Liu.
 We successfully performed classification using PCA+KNN/SVM on a dataset containing both Hong Kong Polytechnic University data and my own palm data.
+The code was executed on Colab, and the final code can be found in the 'final.ipynb' file.
+It encompasses feature extraction, training, and final testing, excluding the initial data preprocessing.